Terryxyz/learning/README.md

 <img src="IMG/label.png" width="700">
 </p>

 3. The structure of the neural network is as follows.
 There are two modules: a perception module and a gripper pose module.
 The input is a cropped image rotated by 8 directions and the output is also eight images of the same dimension, where each pixel shows the score of scooping performed at the corresponding position along the corresponding direction.
+The red circle is the pixwl with the highest score, which is near the edge of the Go stone.
 <p align = "center">
 <img src="IMG/network_structure.png" width="1000">
 </p>